What Is Sustainable Website Design — Our How-To Guide

 What Is Sustainable Web Design?

-The Sustainable Web Manifesto has six key principles for creating a more sustainable digital landscape.
-You can sign up to the manifesto and read the policies in more detail, but if you’re more of a TLDR person, these are the positive actions we all need to take to make the web a greener place:
+The Sustainable Web Manifesto has six key principles for digital sustainability.
+You can sign up to read the policies in more detail, but if you’re more of a TLDR person, these are the positive actions we all should be taking to make the web a greener place:

-1. Clean – the services we provide and the services we use will be powered by renewable energy.
+• Clean– the services we provide and the services we use will be powered by renewable energy

-2. Efficient – the products and services we provide will use the least amount of energy and material resources possible.
+• Efficient – the products and services we provide will use the least amount of energy and material resources possible

-3. Open – the products and services we provide will be accessible, allow for the open exchange of information, and allow users to control their data.
+• Open – the products and services we provide will be accessible, allow for the open exchange of information, and allow users to control their data

 For websites, a lot of it comes down to energy, in particular…

 The energy consumption of our collective online activity is obviously MASSIVE.
-In fact, if the Internet were a country, it would be the sixth biggest consumer of electricity, sitting in between Japan and Brazil.
-Environmental agencies also estimate it would be the fourth-largest polluter in the world.
+In fact, if the Internet were a country, it would be the 13th-largest consumer of electricity, between Mexico and Brazil (at the time of writing).
+Environmental agencies also estimate that it would be the world’s fourth-largest polluter.

 How To Find Out How Eco-Friendly Your Website Design Is